 Trust = ranking

-7. Review Control Your Map Position More Than Backlinks
+7. Reviews Influence Your Map Rankings More Than Backlinks

 In HVAC, the market sets the rules.